Software pilots for your next big thing.

 // // /

-A major retailer needed to validate whether machine learning could filter high-volume applicants.
+A major retailer needed a way to screen thousands of job applicantions efficiently.
 I ran experiments comparing multiple approaches.
-Evidence showed a simple Random Forest outperformed complex alternatives.
+Evidence showed a simple model outperformed more sophisticated alternatives.

 Transparent pricing.

-Book a call to discuss your technical decision.
-We'll explore how the 8-week pilot could strengthen and de-risk your next big thing.
+Book a call to discuss your technical challenge.
+We'll explore how a structured software pilot could support your next big thing.

 * .--.